 When getting ready to finance college, a lot of parents are under the misconception that if they take out student loans, their children have to make the payments on them.
 This is incorrect and one of the most misleading facts about student loans.

 If a parent takes out a loan, the parent is responsible for the loan - not the student.
 If the student can't pay, the parents are on the hook for the debt.
 Want to switch repayment plans?
 It might not be possible.

 Parents should never take out student loans for their children.
 Going back to Fact #1 - the student loan's collateral is earnings.
 If the parent takes out the loan, the collateral is the parent's earnings now, not the student.

-If you already did, and are struggling, here are you’re options for dealing with Parent PLUS Loans.
+If you already did, and are struggling, here are your options for dealing with Parent PLUS Loans.